-Item No. ARARs or TBCs and Citation Determination Description and Applicability 1 Draft Risk-Based Remediation Goals (RBRGs) for Risk Drivers in Soil at Topock Site ^a TBC Draft Human Health and Ecological RBRGs were estimated for two significant contributors to soil risks at the Topock Site, namely total chromium, CrVI, copper, and dioxin/furan TEQ.
-The RBRGs will become final when the draft Soil Human Health and Ecological Risk Assessment Report is approved by DTSC and DOI.
-2 Draft Risk-Based Concentrations (RBCs) for Soil Management Purposes ^a TBC Draft Human Health and Ecological RBCs were estimated for purposes of soil management at the Topock Site, The RBCs will become final when the draft Soil Human Health and Ecological Risk Assessment Report is approved by DTSC and DOI.
-3 Soil Ecological Comparison Values (ECVs) ^b TBC Soil ECVs were developed for Topock COPCs (metals and polycyclic aromatic hydrocarbons [PAHs]) using both lowest observed adverse effect levels or concentrations and no-adverse effect levels or concentrations based on target toxicity values (i.e., values below which no unacceptable risk is expected) for the protection of the ecological receptors at the PG&E Topock Site based on the representative receptors selected for the ecological risk assessment.
+Item No. ARARs or TBCs and Citation Determination Description and Applicability 1 Risk-Based Remediation Goals (RBRGs) for Risk Drivers in Soil at Topock Site a TBC Final Human Health and Ecological RBRGs were estimated for two significant contributors to soil risks at the Topock Site, namely total chromium, CrVI, copper, and dioxin/furan TEQ.
+2 Risk-Based Concentrations (RBCs) for Soil Management Purposes a TBC Final Human Health and Ecological RBCs were estimated for purposes of soil management at the Topock Site, 3 Soil Ecological Comparison Values (ECVs) b TBC Soil ECVs were developed for Topock COPCs (metals and polycyclic aromatic hydrocarbons [PAHs]) using both lowest observed adverse effect levels or concentrations and no-adverse effect levels or concentrations based on target toxicity values (i.e., values below which no unacceptable risk is expected) for the protection of the ecological receptors at the PG&E Topock Site based on the representative receptors selected for the ecological risk assessment.
 4 Ambient or Background Soil Concentrations at Topock Site c,d,e TBC Ambient or background levels of inorganic chemicals in soils in/around the PG&E Topock Site were calculated to assist in remedial planning, risk assessment, as well as remedial and soil management decision making.
-5 DTSC HHRA Note Number 2, Dioxin- TEQ Soil Remediation Goals for Sites in California ^f TBC The DTSC Human and Ecological Risk Office (HERO) recommends the following remedial goal for soils contaminated by dioxins and dioxin like-compounds: Dioxins/furans TEQ Humans - 50 ng/kg 6 DTSC HHRA Note Number 3, DTSC-modified Screening Levels 9 TBC The DTSC HERO HHRA Note Number 3 presents recommended screening levels for constituents in soil, tap water, and ambient air.
-7 USEPA "Regional Screening Levels for Chemical Contaminants at Superfund Sites" ^h TBC Establishes comparison values for residential and commercial/industrial exposures to soil, air, and tap water for screening chemicals at Superfund sites.
+5 DTSC HHRA Note Number 2, Dioxin- TEQ Soil Remediation Goals for Sites in California f TBC The DTSC Human and Ecological Risk Office (HERO) recommends the following remedial goal for soils contaminated by dioxins and dioxin like-compounds: Dioxins/furans TEQ Humans - 50 ng/kg 6 DTSC HHRA Note Number 3, DTSC-modified Screening Levels TBC The DTSC HERO HHRA Note Number 3 presents recommended screening levels for constituents in soil, tap water, and ambient air.
+7 USEPA "Regional Screening Levels for Chemical Contaminants at Superfund Sites" h TBC Establishes comparison values for residential and commercial/industrial exposures to soil, air, and tap water for screening chemicals at Superfund sites.
 8 San Francisco Bay Regional Water Quality Control Board Environmental Screening Levels for residential direct exposure TBC Conservative screening levels for chemicals found at sites with contaminated soil and groundwater.
 These levels are intended to help expedite the identification and evaluation of potential environmental concerns at contaminated sites.
 ESLs address a range of media (soil, groundwater, soil gas, and indoor air) and a range of concerns (e.g., impacts to drinking water, vapor intrusion, and impacts to aquatic habitat).
 9 Occupational Safety and Health Act (29 U.S. Code (USC) § 651, et seq.; 29 CFR § 1910.1026) TBC Sets standards for workers engaged in activities associated with remedial actions under the National Contingency Plan, including occupational exposure to hexavalent chromium.
 Pursuant to the NCP preamble, Occupational Safety and Health Act standards are not ARARs but may be included as TBCs.

-^a Arcadis.
+&lt;sup>a Arcadis.
 2019.
 Final Soil Human Health and Ecological Risk Assessment Report, Topock Compressor Station, Needles, California.
 October.